samWieczorek/old_Prostar/inst/ProstarApp/server/dummy_web_page.md

 * **Descriptive statistics**: Available at any stage of the anayslys, for data exploration and visualization.
 * **Differential analysis**: To select a list of differentially abundant proteins with a controlled false discovery rate.
 * **Gene Ontology analysis**: To  map a protein list onto GO terms and test category enrichment.

-## Release notes
-### News in Prostar 1.13

-#### Bug fixed
-* Auto reset of dropdown menu in differential analysis.
-* In the feature metadata table, the FC tag has been replaced by 'logFC'.
-* In the experimental design table, the column names 'Experiment' and 'Label' have been replaced respectively by 'Sample.name' and 'Condition'.
-* Delete the dependency to the package imputeLCMD.
-* Tooltip persistance dealt with.

-#### New features
-* Better managment of dropdown menus in the main menu.
-* Add a Bug report tab in the 'Help' menu.
-* Reorganization of the menus into Data preprocessing and Data mining.
-* Add proportions in logFC distribution plot.
-* Add LOESS normalization.
-* Add VSN normalization.
-* Improve automatic report generation.
-* New peptide-to-protein aggregation with fair account of shared peptides.
-* Peptide visualization on protein volcano plots.
-* Add customisation of colors for plots.

-### News in Prostar 1.12

-#### Bug fixed
-* Normalization: "Sum by columns" has been modified to provide log-abundances compatible with subsequent processing.
-* Normalization: Any normalization can now be applied "for each condition independantly" or "globally".
-* Imputation: All methods are now only applied "for each condition independantly".

-#### New features
-* The entire pipeline is now compatible with datasets with more than 2 conditions.
-* Descriptive statistics: The expression datasets are colored with respect to the nature of missing value (either POV or MEC, see below), even when the value has been imputed.
-* Filtering: Manage designs with more than 2 conditions and with conditions containing different number of samples.
-* Filtering: More user friendly interface for the string-based filtering (Tab 2).
-* Imputation (protein level): Distinction between missing values on an entire condition (Missing on the Entire Condition - MEC) and the other ones (Partially Observed Value - POV).
-* Imputation (protein level): for POV, it is possible to use SLSA which take into account the experimental design.
-* Differential analysis: All tests can be applied on datasets with different number of samples in each condition.
-* Differential analysis: Limma takes into account all the hierarchical experimental designs.
-* GO analysis: the GeneID nomenclature is now available.

-### News in Prostar 1.10

-#### Bug fixed
-* not traced.

-#### New features
-* Gene Ontology (GO) analysis (Beta version).
-* Automatic report generation (Beta).
-* Preliminary separation between peptide and protein level pipelines.
-* IMP4P method for peptide level imputation.
-* DetQuantile method for protein level imputation.
-* Tooltip implementation.

 # Prostar
 1. [**Zero-install**](#zero-install)